Kylie Goldman, MSW

 3. Submit a psychosocial assessment of incapacity, conducted by a social worker.

-This is where my years of experience and expertise come into play.
+This is where my experience comes into play.
+Over 100 completed assessments inform every report I write.
 Once you have engaged a notary or lawyer and have the medical evaluation in hand, I will assess your loved one's social functioning and autonomy at home or at their place of residence.
 This includes their capacity to care for themselves and their property, and whether they need representation to exercise their civil rights.
 My assessment will help in determining their need for protection, and is a contributing factor in your petition to the Court.

 This process may feel daunting and overwhelming.
 But I am here to help you, to guide and support you every step of the way.